Nevada Labor Laws Guide

 Employer social media regulations

-State law protects employees based in Nevada, in terms of their social media accounts.
+State law protects employees based in Nevada regarding their social media accounts.

 Here’s what is considered an illegal practice for employers in this state:

-Nevada is among the states that are “all parties” consent when it comes to employee monitoring.
-So, it is illegal to secretly record a spoken conversation without the consent of at least one party.
+Nevada is among the states that require the consent of “all parties” when it comes to employee monitoring.
+So, it’s illegal to secretly record a spoken conversation without the consent of at least one party.

 When it comes to telephone conversations, the Nevada Supreme Court makes it illegal to record those without the consent of all parties.
 Without the “all parties” consent, such recording is a felony with the potential of civil damages.